Have you been affected by a natural disaster?

 - Any reimbursement for temporary or urgent repairs is, of course, subject to EQC acceptance of a valid claim.

 - If accepted, the cost will be deducted from any total amount owed to you under EQC cover.

 - Important: Don’t start permanent repairs until your EQC claim has been settled.

 How to lodge a claim with EQC:

-For domestic property EQC cover the first $100k for House and $20k for Contents damage.
-Customers can lodge claim with EQC either online or by making a phone call as listed below.
-They will need to make a separate claim for House and Contents.
+For domestic property EQC cover the first $100k for house and $20k for contents damage.
+Customers can lodge a claim with EQC either online or by making a phone call as listed below.
+They will need to make a separate claim for house and contents.

 - For more information: Visit the EQC website